daanzu/kaldi-active-grammar/README.md

 ### Troubleshooting

 * Errors installing
-    * Make sure you are using a 64-bit Python.
+    * Make sure you're using a 64-bit Python.
     * Update your `pip` by executing `pip install --upgrade pip`.

 ## Documentation